-Advocates for Animals welcomes the opportunity to comment on the proposed Regulations and revised Code for the welfare of broiler chickens.
+Advocates for Animals welcomes the opportunity to comment on the proposed Regulations for the welfare of broiler chickens.
 Our responses to key questions in the consultation are set out below.
-We have not answered every question, but only those where we feel that we have a remit to comment.
+We have not answered every question, but only those where we feel we have a remit to comment.